roblox-ts/demo-game/README.md

 `npm install`

 ## Usage
-`rbxtsc && rojo build --output build.rbxmx`
+`rbxtsc && rojo build --output build.rbxlx`

-This will compile your files into the `out` folder and then create a `build.rbxmx` to open in Roblox Studio.
+This will compile your files into the `out` folder and then create a `build.rbxlx` to open in Roblox Studio.